UVM's Trinity Campus

 undergraduate student in geology

-The Geology Department's most valuable facility is its homebase: the 40,000 square foot, newly renovated (summer 2004), Delehanty Hall, located on UVM's Trinity Campus.
+The Geology Department's most valuable facility is its homebase: the 40,000 square foot, Delehanty Hall, (renovated 2004) located on UVM's Trinity Campus.
 Geology faculty and students work and study in new classrooms, laboratories and office space after relocating from the Perkins Building.

 The Perkins Geology Museum

 The Perkins Geology Museum is located in Delehanty Hall on the Trinity Campus.
-Perkins houses many geological resources and strives to present geologic concepts and processes to students, scholars, and the interested public in a manner that both inform and entertain.
+Perkins houses many geological resources and strives to present geologic concepts and processes to students, scholars, and the interested public in a manner that both informs and entertains.

 Hosting current programs, showcasing features of Vermont geology, and housing the skeletal remains of the Charlotte whale (whale remains found in Charlotte, Vermont), Perkins attracts visitors and provides a strong resource for students, geology buffs, kids and community members.